beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $pie>>
 ```

-For `custom actions` you define your own object keys based on the name of the action.
+For `custom actions` you define your own arbitrary object keys based on the name of the action.
 You can have as many custom actions defined as you like.
-In the `action keywords` option, you define the different words the user could use to perform your custom action. `description` sets the text that will display after the user performs the action and `run function` is an optional option that let's you run a function after the user performs the action.
+In the `actionkeywords` option, you define the different words the user could use to perform your custom action. `description` sets the text that will display after the user performs the action and `runfunction`  let's you run a function after the user performs the action.

 ### Running Functions for Actions  from Story JS